kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 	Minimize **Server Manager** after it opens, and then open the **Edge** browser and navigate to **htps://portal.office.com**. <br/>

-	Log in as **Holly@xxxxxZZZZZZ.onmicrosoft.com**.
-In the **Password** field, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account). <br/>
+	Log in as **Holly@azurehol1062.onmicrosoft.com**.
+In the **Password** field, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the ODL user account). <br/>

 	On the **Microsoft Office Home** page, select **Admin** to open the **Microsoft 365 admin center**. <br/>

 	Then select the **Windows (Start)** icon in the lower left corner of the taskbar.
 In the **Start** menu that appears, select **Azure AD Connect** to expand the group (this time it should expand), and then select **Synchronization Service**.

-22. Maximize the **Synchronization Service Manager on LON-DC1** window.
+27. Maximize the **Synchronization Service Manager on LON-DC1** window.
 The **Operations** tab at the top of the screen is displayed by default so that you can monitor the synchronization process, which automatically started when you selected this program.

-23. Wait for the **Export** profile to complete for **xxxxxZZZZZZ.onmicrosoft.com - AAD**.
+28. Wait for the **Export** profile to complete for **xxxxxZZZZZZ.onmicrosoft.com - AAD**.
 When it finishes, its **Status** should be **completed-export-errors**.
 Once it's complete and you see this status, select this row.

-24. In the bottom portion of the screen, a detail pane appears showing the detailed information for this selected operation.
+29. In the bottom portion of the screen, a detail pane appears showing the detailed information for this selected operation.

 	- In the **Export Statistics** pane on the left, note the number of on-premises users that were added to Azure Active Directory and the number that were updated.
 	- In the **Export Errors** pane on the right, note the errors that appear.
 If you recall back in the prior lab exercise when you ran the IdFix tool, there were two users with validation errors that you purposely did not fix (**Ngoc Bich Tran** and **An Dung Dao**).